sfish09/preposallab/preposal.md

 ## What idea(s) do you have for your final project?

-A website or mobile app for password generation
+A website or mobile app for password generation,
-Game like Flappy Bird
+Game like Flappy Bird,
 Renpy visual novel

 ## If you plan to collaborate with one or two classmates, what are their names?